Sold off by parents at 13, Neetu grapples odds to win third National Games medal | www.lokmattimes.com

 Sold off by parents at 13, Neetu grapples odds to win third National Games medal

-Panaji, Nov 4 Legendary boxer MC Mary Kom has inspired a generation of sportspersons, especially women athletes across ...
+Panaji (Goa) [India], November 5 : Legendary boxer MC Mary Kom has inspired a generation of sportspersons, especially women ...

 "I have been through a lot, don't even want to touch upon that subject.
 Life gives a second chance to everyone, and today I can proudly say that I have earned each of my medals with sheer hard work and dedication to the sport," said Neetu, currently employed with the SSB.